samdejong86/CAEN-v1730-DAQ/README.md

 ### Multi-Channel Triggering

-If mutiple channels have `--threshold<CH>` set, the triggers will be combined.
+If mutiple channels have `threshold<CH>` set, the triggers will be combined.
 There are two possibe modes for combining multiple trigger channels: **AND** and **OR**.
-The trigger mode is set with the `--triggermode` setting
+The trigger mode is set with the `triggermode` setting

 <details> <summary> Combining triggers with **AND**</summary>

-Triggering will only occur when the trigger conditions are satisfied on all channels with `--threshold<CH>` set.
+Triggering will only occur when the trigger conditions are satisfied on all channels with `threshold<CH>` set.
 For example:

     CAENdaq -o FILE.root -d1000 --ch 0 --ch 1 --polarity0 POSITIVE --polarity1 POSITIVE --threshold0 100 --threshold1 100 --trslope0 POSITIVE --trslope1 POSITIVE --triggermode AND